-GCSEs have been reformed.
-These new GCSEs are graded from 1-9: with 1 as the lowest and 9 the highest grade.
-All external exams will now be taken at the end of the course.
-Teachers will be preparing your son or daughter for this change with regular assessments and internal examinations to ensure they are fully prepared.
+GCSEs are graded from 1-9: with 1 as the lowest and 9 the highest grade.
+All external exams are taken at the end of the course.
+Teachers will be preparing your child with regular assessments and internal examinations to ensure they are fully prepared.